souraavsen/URL_Shortner_Client/README.md

 It is the client server of URL_Shortner application.
-Built with Reactjs.
+Built with React.

 # Getting Started with Create React App